 To be an historian, would have fit me to the proverbial tee.
 I came close, as a teacher, but convincing sixth graders that yes, history is really cool, didn’t quite do it.

-So with history on my mind… while on our recent sojourn through South Carolina and Georgia, we visited a grand home that has been – and continues to be – preserved, rather than restored.
-Of course I don’t know the technical logistics of preserving a 200+ year-old home, but I can tell you it feels as if the family just locked the door and walked away.
+While on our recent sojourn through South Carolina and Georgia, we visited a grand home.
+It has been – and continues to be – preserved, rather than restored.
+Of course I don’t know the technical logistics of preserving a 200+ year-old home.
+I can tell you it feels as if the family just locked the door and walked away.

 It’s somewhat eerie, but also a deeply personal experience to tour a preserved home such as Drayton Hall.
-Mostly, I believe, because no one has restored the home to it’s former glory, so you get to see behind the facade.
+Because no one has restored the home to it’s former glory, you get to see behind the facade.

 Preserved Not Restored

-It’s actually quite fascinating to tour a preserved home because it encourages the guide to paint a picture in the mind’s eye, while asking the visitor to stretch the imagination as to what life once was for those who lived in the home.
+It’s actually quite fascinating.
+A preserved home encourages the guide to paint a picture in the mind’s eye.
+While asking the visitor to stretch the imagination as to what life once was for those who lived in the home.

-I went looking for a single word to describe the aftermath of the civil war – in the south – and although I couldn’t find just what I was looking for I happened upon this Glossary of Civil War Terms, which in itself is pretty darn interesting.
+I went looking for a single word to describe the aftermath of the civil war.
+Although I couldn’t find just what I was looking for I happened upon this Glossary of Civil War Terms.
+In itself was pretty darn interesting.
 It has the makings of the perfect word search puzzle for history nerds buffs such as myself.
 But I digress.

 Suffice it to say that by the end of the civil war the south was devastated and those who once held great wealth found themselves penniless, or nearly so.
 But the one thing they did have, if it survived the war, was their home.
 And as a result you’ll find today that many of these homes are still standing and preserved in the condition as left by the last family member in residence.
 It is the very essence of a step back in time.